We designed a product to empower behavioral change and promote healthy lifestyles

 Systemized, automated activity tracking

-To break out of the binary judgment zone of activity trackers, Fresh Portland designed Haze, an algorithmic pattern generation engine.
+To break out of the binary judgment zone of activity trackers, Fresh designed Haze, an algorithmic pattern generation engine.

 The Haze visualization moves through the adidas brand palette in a way that creates unique, and visually interesting combinations.
 It operates on a triplet-based progression across the colors, choosing its next combination by moving across the adidas color wheel in numbered jumps.